JaapvanEkris/openrowingmonitor/docs/README.md

 This is a larger team effort and OpenRowingMonitor had much direct and indirect support by many people during the years, see the [Attribution to these people here](attribution.md).
 You can see its development throughout the years [here in the Release notes](Release_Notes.md).
 Our work is never done, so more functionality will be added in the future, so check the [Development Roadmap](backlog.md) if you are curious.

 Contributions to improve OpenRowingMonitor further are always welcome!
-To get an idea how this all works, you can read the [Archtecture description](Architecture.md), the [Physics of OpenRowingMonitor (for advanced readers)](physics_openrowingmonitor.md) and [Contributing Guidelines](CONTRIBUTING.md) how you can help us improve this project.
+To get an idea how this all works, you can read the [Architecture description](Architecture.md), the [Physics of OpenRowingMonitor (for advanced readers)](physics_openrowingmonitor.md) and [Contributing Guidelines](CONTRIBUTING.md) how you can help us improve this project.

 Feel free to leave a message in the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) if you have any questions or ideas related to this project.